New Patients (843) 371-5480

 How often should I visit the dentist for gum disease treatment?

-Depending on your individual risk factors, the frequency of visits to the dentist for gum disease treatment can vary significantly.
-Expect to visit your dentist many times a year if you have advanced periodontitis.
 If you have mild symptoms of gingivitis, two or three visits may suffice.
 Gum disease is a serious problem that can cause pain, swelling, and even tooth loss.
 Regular visits to the dentist are essential for catching gum disease early and preventing further damage.

 What are the risks associated with periodontal therapy?